| Title: | Conducts Analyses Informing Ecosystem Restoration Decisions |

 w |

-is a vector of weights (0 to 1 values that must sum to one). |
+is a vector, matrix, or data frame of weights ranging from 0 to 1 that must sum to one. |

 US Fish and Wildlife Service.
 (1980).
 Habitat as a basis for environmental assessment.
 Ecological Services Manual, 101.